Anthony Marwood

-Anthony Marwood (born 6 July 1965) is a British solo violinist.
+Anthony Marwood is a British solo violinist.

-Early life
+Career

-He was born 6 July 1965 to Michael Travers Marwood and Anne née Chevallier.
-He attended King Edward VI Grammar School in Chelmsford.
-He then studied at the Royal Academy of Music and the Guildhall School of Music and Drama.
+Marwood studied at the Royal Academy of Music and the Guildhall School of Music and Drama.
 His teachers included Emanuel Hurwitz and David Takeno.

-Career

 From 1995 to 2012, Marwood was a member of the Florestan Trio with Susan Tomes and Richard Lester.
 He was Artistic Director of the Irish Chamber Orchestra from 2006 to 2011.
 He was Principal Artistic Partner with Les Violons du Roy from 2015 to 2019, and Artist in Residence at the Det Norske Kammerorkester in 2016/17.
 In the summer of 2021 Marwood performed the Ligeti Violin Concerto in the Koussevitsky Shed at Tanglewood Music Festival under the baton of Thomas Adès.